kai0722/iac-typst-template/template/main.typ

 = Introduction <chap:Introduction>
 == Background <sec:Background>
 Earth‑observation satellites provide valuable information for disaster monitoring by enabling simultaneous assessment of wide areas; therefore, both spatial resolution and temporal resolution (i.e., observation frequency) are critical @Nakasuka2018U.
 Low‑Earth‑orbit observations can achieve high spatial resolution; however, revisiting the same site frequently is difficult without a large constellation.
 In contrast, placing a satellite in geostationary orbit for “stationary remote sensing” enables high‑frequency observations but makes high spatial resolution more challenging than in low Earth orbit.
 To meet both requirements, we have proposed the FFSAT system (@fig:ffsat-concept-image), which uses formation flying.
-As one application, we are studying an Australian wildfire monitoring mission @Suzumoto2023D.
+As one application, we are studying an Australian wildfire monitoring mission.

 #figure(
   image("./img/satellite/FFSAT_en_rev_3_2_crop.png"),